nathancarter/weblurch/doc-src/embedding.md

 ## How To

-The author must do two things to embed Lurch in a blog/website:
+The author must do three things to embed Lurch in a blog/website:

+ * Include [jQuery](https://code.jquery.com/) in the page, because the Lurch embedding script in the following bullet point depends upon it.
  * Include this code at the top of your webpage, or in the scripts list for your blog:
 ```html